jmiran15/greptile-oa/README.md

-The app is deployed at - https://
-And here is a quick demo - https://
+The app is deployed at - [changelog generator](https://changeloggen.fly.dev/) And here is a quick demo - https://

 How to run the app locally: